 I got butterfly locs for the first time and this won’t be the last time!

-For my butterfly locs I booked with someone in my home city of queens at the recommendation of a friend!
+For my butterfly locs I booked with someone in my home city of Queens, NY per the recommendation of a friend!
 Her instagram page is @nyc.goddess.locs.queens and she does awesome work!
 I arrived with clean blow dried hair (she said I didn’t have to blow dry but I wanted to), planning to get bob length butterfly locs.
 First she braided my hair into small box braids.
 Then she took a piece of hair and crotched it into the root of the braid, then used hair to wrap around the braid.
 She was using the same hair you would use for passion twists, wavy soft pack hair.
 She would stretch and comb the hair out a bit before wrapping my hair with it.
 It turns out I couldn’t get the bob length that I wanted because the locs can only be as long as your own hair OR longer.
 Of course the size and length you want determines how much hair will be needed.
 One of the best part about this was installation only took 5-6 hours!
-Being that the braid underneath my locs is only my hair, the locs were not stiff at all.
+The style time sounds long but I’ve been in chairs for double this time doing a less complicated style!
+Being that the braid underneath the locs is only my hair, the locs were not stiff at all.
 They were flexible from day 1!
-This sounds long but I’ve been in chairs for double this time doing a less complicated style!
 I paid $180 for this style not including tip.

 I would 100% get these locs again!
 They were stylish, easy to take care of, and my hair was protected!
 Would you ever get this style?